Hawaii Water Quality at a Glance

 Statewide Compliance and Testing

-• Overall Compliance: The majority of Hawaii’s 130+ public water systems meet federal Safe Drinking Water Act standards, though multiple Oahu communities have recently detected PFAS contamination levels requiring ongoing monitoring and potential treatment.
+• Overall Compliance: The majority of Hawaii’s 130+ public water systems meet federal Safe Drinking Water Act standards.
+However, multiple Oahu communities have detected PFAS contamination, and the Pearl City Wells tested positive for PFOS in September 2025 at levels requiring ongoing public notification under Hawaii Revised Statutes §340E-24(b).

-• Infrastructure Investment: Nearly $194 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Hawaii for water infrastructure improvements, including $19 million specifically for PFAS treatment and emerging contaminant removal.
+• Infrastructure Investment: Nearly $194 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Hawaii for water improvements, including $19 million for PFAS treatment and emerging contaminant removal.
+Learn how other states are tackling similar issues on our U.S. water quality hub.

 Major Water Sources and Challenges